-- 1. Mineral Reserves have been classified in accordance with the 2014 Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") Definition Standards on Mineral Resources and Mineral Reserves, whose definitions are incorporated by reference into NI 43-101. - 2.
-The Mineral Reserves statement provided in the table above is based on internal estimates prepared as of December 31, 2022.
-The information provided was prepared and reviewed under the supervision of Ramon Mendoza Reyes, P.Eng., a First Majestic employee. - 3.
+- Mineral Reserves have been classified in accordance with the 2014 Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") Definition Standards on Mineral Resources and Mineral Reserves, whose definitions are incorporated by reference into NI 43-101. - The Mineral Reserves statement provided in the table above is based on internal estimates prepared as of December 31, 2023.
+The Reserve estimates were prepared under the supervision of, or were reviewed by, Brian Boutilier, P.Eng., Internal QP for First Majestic, a Qualified Person, as that term is defined in NI 43-101. - 3.
 The Mineral Reserves were estimated from the Measured and Indicated portions of the Mineral Resource estimate.
 Inferred Mineral Resources were not considered to be converted into Mineral Reserves. - 4.
-Silver-equivalent grade (Ag-Eq) is provided as a reference and is estimated based on metal price assumptions, metallurgical recovery for the corresponding mineral type/mineral process and the metal payable) - a.
-The Ag-Eq grade formula used was: - Ag-Eq Grade = Ag Grade + Au Grade \ (Au Recovery \ Au Payable \ Au Price) / (Ag Recovery \ Ag Payable \ Ag Price). - b.
-Metal prices considered for Mineral Reserves estimates were \$21.50/oz Ag and \$1750/oz Au. - c.
-Other key assumptions and parameters include: metallurgical recoveries of 92.0% for silver, 95.7% for gold; metal payable of 99.85% for silver and 99.80% for gold; direct mining costs of \$25.33/t, mill feed, process and treatment costs of \$28.15/t mill feed and general and administration costs (indirect costs) of \$18.00/t. - 5.
-A two-step constraining approach was implemented to estimate reserves for each mining method in use: a general cut-off grade was used to delimit new mining areas that will require development of access, infrastructure and all sustaining costs.
-A second incremental cut-off grade was considered to include adjacent mineralized material which has a recoverable value that pays for all associated costs, including but not limited to the variable cost of mining and processing, indirect costs, treatment, administration costs and plant sustaining costs but excludes the access development assumed to be covered by the block above the general cut-off grade. - 6.
-Modifying factors for conversion of resources to reserves include consideration of planned dilution due to geometric aspects of the designed stopes and economic zones, and additional dilution consideration due to unplanned events, materials handling and other operating aspects.
+Silver-equivalent grade (Ag-Eq) is provided as a reference and is estimated based on metal price assumptions, metallurgical recovery for the corresponding mineral type/mineral process and the metal payable of the selling contract.
+The Ag-Eq grade formula used was: - Ag-Eq Grade = Ag Grade + Au Grade (Au Recovery Au Payable Au Price) / (Ag Recovery Ag Payable Ag Price). - b.
+Metal prices considered for Mineral Reserves estimates were \$22.5/oz Ag and \$1850/oz Au. - c.
+Other key assumptions and parameters include: Metallurgical recoveries of 63.9% for silver, 95.0% for gold for the Ermitano ore and; 92.6% for silver and 94.3% for gold for the Santa Elena ore; metal payable of 99.85% for silver and 99.80% for gold; direct mining costs of \$32.71/t in Ermitano and \$47.28/t in Santa Elena, processing costs of \$41.76/t mill feed for the Ermitano ore and \$40.55/t for the Santa Elena ore, and general and administration (indirect costs) of \$20.93/t for Santa Elena and \$22.28/t for Ermitano.

+- 5. A two-step constraining approach was implemented to estimate reserves for each mining method in use: a general cut-off grade was used to delimit new mining areas that will require development of access, infrastructure and all sustaining costs.
+A second incremental cut-off grade was considered to include adjacent mineralized material which has a recoverable value that pays for all associated costs, including but not limited to the variable cost of mining and processing, indirect costs, treatment, administration costs and plant sustaining costs but excludes the access development assumed to be covered by the block above the general cut-off grade. - Modifying factors for conversion of resources to reserves include consideration of planned dilution due to geometric aspects of the designed stopes and economic zones, and additional dilution consideration due to unplanned events, materials handling and other operating aspects.
 Mineable shapes were used as geometric constraints. - 7.
 Tonnage is expressed in thousands of tonnes, metal content is expressed in thousands of ounces.
 Metal prices and costs expressed in USD. - 8.
 Numbers have been rounded as required by reporting guidelines.
 Totals may not sum due to rounding. - 9.
 Orogen has a 2.0% NSR royalty on the Ermitaño mine.
 Orogen does not have a Royalty on the Santa Elena mine which are all other categories or areas.